The risk behind Scapula Winging or a Protruding Shoulder Blade

 What’s behind a weak Serratus Anterior Muscle?

-3. Lastly, The nerve-wracking situation has been theorised that the serratus anterior can be weakened when the nerve supply is severed.
+3. Lastly, serratus anterior can be weakened when the long thoracic nerve supply is severed.
 However, this known to be an extremely rare occurrence.

 Alleviating the pain